 Everyone is familiar with the Passover Seder.
 Seder means order.
 The text of the Passover Seder is a Haggadah, a narrative of the first exodus.
 The Haggadah is ordered around four cups of wine which symbolize the four epochs of history and remind us that the story of liberation is not yet complete.
 In fact, the word Haggadah is from the same root as Aggadah, which means the lore and legends of our people.
 Encountering Rabbinic Narrative one discovers a story that is far from over.
 Shabbat and every holyday and holiday narrate a different dimension of the (H)Aggadah.
 A Shabbat Seder, A Shavuot Seder, A Tisha B Av Seder, A Purim Seder an Elul Seder, etc, are extensions of the genre.
 The great innovation of these alternative learning program Seders is that they lead us back to tradition.

 Families are invited to create unique and individualized table services for their dining room tables.
 Each Seder sanctifies and orders the table as an altar.
-We accept the challenge to do and to listen by retelling our story based on the following alternative learning programs.
+We accept the challenge to do and to listen by retelling our story based on these alternative learning programs.
+Call (518) 893-0808 now if you are interested!